tapyu/c-and-cpp-lessons/README.md

 ## Memory size (in bytes)

 *The memory size of common data types in C can vary depending on the compiler and the target system's architecture*.
 However, there are standard data types with specified **minimum size** requirements in the `C` language standard.
 The sizes of unsigned types are typically the same as their signed counterparts on most systems and compilers (e.g., `unsigned int` typically uses at least 2 bytes, just like `int`).
+See `./memory-size-variables/main.c`.

 <table>
 <tr>